sagemath/sage/src/doc/reference-database.rst

             Advances in Mathematics 63 (1987), pp. 42-99.
             :doi:`10.1016/0001-8708(87)90063-6`

 ..
+[EG2017] John Enyang and Frederick M. Goodman, *Cellular Bases for Algebras with
+            a Jones Basic Construction*, Algebras and Representation Theory 20(1) :doi:`10.1007/s10468-016-9632-5`

+..
 [Ega1981] Yoshimi Egawa, *Characterization of H(n, q) by the parameters*,
              Journal of Combinatorial Theory, Series A, Volume 31, Issue 2, 1981, Pages 108-125. :doi:`10.1016/0097-3165(81)90007-8`.